print

 As you separate the hide from the animal you are working from the animals rear towards the head.
 The last area that will be connected will be the animal's nose unless you stop and the neck, that just depends on what you plan on doing with the fur.
 Often the fur around the head can be discarded.
 But if not you will have to cut through the cartilage at the ears and the nose to finish removing the hide from the animal.
 It is not necessary to cut any of the animal's bones to accomplish this and no need to make any cuts other than the ones around the wrist/ankles on the four legs and the cut that connects the rear leg cuts.

-Once the hide is removed in this manner, know the hide can be flipped inside and out and back like a sock.
+Once the hide is removed in this manner the hide can now be flipped inside and out and back like a sock.
 Congratulations you have just performed a case cut or cased the hide of the animal.

 Now before continuing with the process of actual tanning, this is a good time to give the hide a good washing.
 You can use some soap if you like, but don't go overboard as it isn't necessary.